Yishai Sarid: Awards and recognition

 In 2011 Sarid won the Grand Prix de litterature policiere in France for "Limassol".
 In 2016 he won the Bernstein literary award for "The Third".
 In 2023 Sarid won the Levi Eshkol Prize for Hebrew writers, and announced he would donate it to The Israeli-Palestinian Parents Circle-Families Forum.
 Also in 2023 his book Vulnerabilities won the Brenner Prize for Hebrew literature.The prize committee explained its choice of the book by saying that it "confronts the reader with a universal theme whose manifestations are revealed in the human condition each time in a different way...
 Yishai Sarid built a complex character and presents her without any pretense or vanity, without self-righteousness or blame-shifting."
+In 2025 Sarid won the Agnon literary prize.
+The prize committee explained its choice by saying: "Yishay Sarid is one of the most prominent and penetrating voices in contemporary Israeli literature.
+Over the years, Sarid has published eight books through which he examines Israeli reality and reveals its complexity - its strengths alongside the horror and doubts that lurk within it.
+Sarid leads the reader on an investigative journey beyond the contemporary present, and poses pointed questions regarding the state of Israeli society and its future.
+His writing presents a reality in which the boundaries of imagination and Israeli existence merge with each other."

 Public activity

 In August 2025 Sarid signed an Israeli Artists' petition to stop the atrocities against civilian population in Gaza, to stop the war there and to release the Israeli hostages through a diplomatic agreement.

 Sarid spoke at demonstrations held in Israel against the right-wing government and its policies.